Shubham-Zope/questionprotesthackernewpi/README.md

 2. /past-stories:

-    In the below screenshot of postman you can see that, top 10 stories have been fetched from cache put in top-stories.
+    In the below screenshot of postman you can see that, top 10 stories have been fetched from cache which was put in top-stories.
 If these api is runned after 15 minutes of top-stories then again top 10 stories will be fetched and will be sorted based on code.
   ![image](https://github.com/Shubham-Zope/questionprotesthackernewpi/assets/71915264/bd0021ea-0a61-4b89-a882-4c35ca9492dd)

 3. /comments: